Axios vs ky in 2026: HTTP Clients for Modern JavaScript

 TL;DR

 Axios for Node.js-heavy backends; ky for modern browser/edge environments.
-Axios (~50M weekly downloads) is the default HTTP client for most Node.js projects — reliable, widely documented, interceptors, automatic JSON. ky (~4M downloads) is a ~5KB Fetch-based alternative that works in all modern environments including Cloudflare Workers and Deno.
-If you're targeting edge runtimes or want minimal bundle size, ky is compelling.
+Axios (~50M weekly downloads) is the default HTTP client for most Node.js projects — reliable, widely documented, and works everywhere from Node 12 to the browser. ky (~4M downloads) is a ~5KB Fetch-based alternative that works natively in all modern environments including Cloudflare Workers, Deno, and Bun.
+If you're targeting edge runtimes or want a smaller browser bundle, ky is compelling.
+If you're on an existing Node.js backend or need maximum compatibility, Axios wins on ecosystem familiarity.

 Key Takeaways